fear of germs explained

 The social implications are equally significant.
 You might avoid social gatherings, public transportation, and crowded places out of fear of contamination.
 This can lead to feelings of isolation and can strain your relationships with friends and family.
 In severe cases, you might even develop agoraphobia, a fear of leaving your home or safe space.

-See also What Is Fear of Glass Phobia
+See also What Phobia Is an Extreme Fear of the Snow

 The fear can also affect your mental health.
 The constant worry about germs and cleanliness can lead to anxiety, stress, and in some cases, depression.
 Moreover, the phobia can disrupt your daily routine and hinder your productivity.
 You might spend inordinate amounts of time cleaning or worrying about cleanliness, time that could have been spent on more productive activities.